-We have seen several examples where contractors responding to emergencies have saved lives or opened up transport corridors threatened with prosecution for legitimate and lawful actions taken to protect people, animals, and property, which is not productive for efficient and effective emergency response.

-Empowering and enabling communities should also requires protection from prosecution for legitimate and lawful actions taken to protect people, animals, and property.
+We have seen several examples where contractors responding to emergencies (often volunteering time, capability or equipment) have saved lives or opened up transport corridors.
+But are then threatened with prosecution for legitimate and lawful actions taken to protect people, animals, and property, which is not productive for efficient and effective emergency response.
+'Empowering and enabling communities' should also provide protection from prosecution for legitimate and lawful actions taken to protect people, animals, and property.